dropseed/pullapprove-enterprise/deploy/docs/install.md

 ## Clone this repo

-You will most likely want to maintain a clone/fork of this repo to streamline the process updating to new versions.
+You will want to maintain a clone/fork of this repo to streamline the process updating to new versions.

 ```sh
 $ git clone https://github.com/dropseed/pullapprove pullapprove-yourcompany